Success Coaching Element

 This means they either work day and night and head straight into a nightmare state of burnout (fight), run from becoming an entrepreneur by choosing to stay in a "predictable" 9 to 5 job or some other situation they don't want to be in (flight) or they end up doing nothing at all (freeze).

-As an entrepreneur coach, it's crucial that you recognize your clients' fear of failure as a dangerous internal block that can hold them back from starting and growing a successful, profitable and fulfilling business, and achieving their potential as an entrepreneur or business leader.
+When coaching entrepreneurs, it's crucial that you recognize your clients' fear of failure as a dangerous internal block that can hold them back from starting and growing a successful, profitable and fulfilling business, and achieving their potential as an entrepreneur or business leader.

 Here are some key techniques you can use for transformational mindset coaching around beliefs and fear of failure.